moshfiqrony/ISPSetup-Networking/README.md

-This is a project work on designing a isp and a smal area connection.
-Configuring the switches, routrs, pc, servers, with DHCP mood and many more
+This is a project work on designing an isp and a small area connection.
+Configuring the switches, routers, pc, servers, with DHCP mood and many more